Tanwir7/abhawaApp/README.md

 # Description
 Get 5 day weather forecast!
-Get illustrative trends for every 3 hours
+Get illustrative trends for every 3 hours.
-Minimal UI
+Minimal UI.

 # How to use
 Download/Clone the repo.
 Go to project directory and then perform the following commands: